Creating cost-effective solutions... Keeping you on the road...

 CAN - Controller Area Network; a serial data network used to transfer control data between

-various ECUs of an automotive system & defined by SAE J2284, also referred to as VDB
+various ECUs of an automotive system & defined by SAE J2284 & ISO 11898,

 CARB - California Air Resources Board; an agency which sets air quality standards & provides